Aditya6112/Image-website/README.md

 # Image-website
-# Here I have made a simple website with various collection of images.
+# Here I have made a simple webpage with various collection of images.
+# I have used basic HTML and CSS for making this webpage.